jorgenfar/netlight-node-workshop/README.md

   </body>
 </html>
 ```

+Now we will have a random compliment each time we reload our browser.

 ### E. Prepare for publish
 We want to make sure we do not add compiled code to git, following best practices.
 We can do this by adding the `umd` directory to our `.gitignore`.